 IMP Corporation’s Vincent Scatena says that using brag-worthy content can reinforce your brand.

-8. Share more than content, share a story or something fun
+8. Share more than information

 People read newsletters because they are interested in what you have to say.
 You can make this more enjoyable for them if your message lays out as a story or some sort of narrative rather than a series of tiny topics with no relatable connection.